Tomerlin Knowledge Center

 You have so many challenges everyday.
 It can be quite daunting without the right tools.
 Do your customers demand on time delivery?
-There is only one utility in any ERP software which will enable you to meet this critical customer requirement.
-That utility is finite job scheduling.
-In fact, Epicor ERP finite job scheduling has only two objectives; 1) first it attempts to have every job completed on time so delivery dates can be met, and 2) if any jobs cannot be finished on time, it attempts to minimize their lateness to the extent possible.
+There is only one utility in any ERP software which has the agility to enable you to meet this critical customer requirement.
+That tool is finite job planning and scheduling.
+In fact, finite scheduling has only two objectives; 1) first it attempts to have every job completed on time so delivery dates can be met, and 2) if any jobs cannot be finished on time, it attempts to minimize their lateness to the extent possible.
 If you have hundreds of open, active jobs on your shop floor, your must use finite job scheduling.

-Don Agostino, Tomerlin-ERP’s Training Manager, developed the materials for both Epicor’s engineering and scheduling classes.
+Don Agostino, Tomerlin-ERP’s Training Manager, while at Epicor developed the training materials for both Epicor’s engineering and scheduling classes.
 Contact us now and one of our scheduling consultants will assist you with the implementation of finite job scheduling for your shop floor.

 Some functions of Advanced Planning and Scheduling:

 Automated Scheduling by Capability – Define a capability or skill level and tie it to multiple resources rather than define a resource group or individual resource in the planning process.
 Based on the available resources, the APS determines the order in which each job operation is performed on each resource.

 Dependent Capabilities – Link dependent capabilities with the primary capability when operations require dependent skills to perform the operation.

 Finite or Infinite Capacity –Define each resource’s capacity as either finite or infinite.
 When a piece of the schedule is moved, the resource is rescheduled according to its specific type.

 - Material Constraints – Use an existing method of manufacture to consider material availability as a scheduling constraint.
 Integrated directly with Inventory and Purchasing, APS knows when the material is due and schedules accordingly.

 Critical Components of Epicor Kinetic Finite Job Scheduling